Optimizing Your Images

 Physical Image Size

 Make sure the physical size (height and width) of your images is appropriate.
-Generally, your product photos should be under 1,000 pixels on the longest side.
-If you take a 5-megapixel photo with your camera, that means it’s 5,000 pixels on the longest side - which is much higher resolution than is optimal for web content.
+Generally, the optimal size for your product photos is 1280 x 1280 pixels.
+Your theme's documentation may suggest a different recommended size.
+If you take a 5-megapixel picture with your camera, that means it's 5,000 pixels on the longest side, which is much higher than the optimal resolution for web content.

 Image File Size

-Your images’ file size is just as important.
+File size is just as important as dimensions.
 File size refers to how much data a file contains or how much storage it will consume.
-Sites like TinyPNG and JPEG-Optimizer can compress your images to lower your page load overhead.
+Sites like TinyPNG can compress your images to lower your page load overhead.
 Some graphics software programs like Adobe Photoshop also feature a “Save for Web” command, which does the same thing.

 File size: 182 kb (kilobytes)

 Note there is no discernable quality difference between the two images above, but the compressed version on the right will load 5x faster.

 An image's format refers to how the information is encoded for a computer to interpret.
 Images can be encoded in a variety of different formats.
 For most situations on your BigCommerce store, using a JPEG or JPG format for your product photos offers the best balance between looking good and loading fast.
 PNG files are typically used for web graphics, like icons or patterns.